saugatapaul1010/Classification-Pipeline/README.md

 ```

 ```
 options:

-    --val_split          : fraction of train data to be used as validation data default=0.2
+    --val_split          : fraction of train data to be used as validation data. default=0.2
-    --test_split         : fraction of original data to used as test data default=0.2
+    --test_split         : fraction of original data to used as test data. default=0.2
-    --source             : source directory of the input images default location is the path of 'df_path'
+    --source             : source directory of the input images. default location is the path of 'df_path'
 ```